 - Everyone should be interviewed separately.
 Obtain, document, and evaluate all information provided.

 - Ensure that use of student accounts/passwords is monitored.
+Obtain a record of recent transactions and points of access from I.T.

 - Prepare, update, and disseminate informational bulletins to police agencies.